 • When you're with other people you get distracted wondering how you're coming across to them, what opinion they're forming of you from your appearance, your voice, your behaviour

 • After an event that you enjoyed or went well you feel annoyed with yourself that you spent energy and time worrying about it beforehand

 • You imagine scenarios where you face hardship or trauma and worry how you'd cope

-The overthinking worrier doesn’t let their worry reach a point where it stops them living their lives but it does take away some of the enjoyment of their life.
-Spending time stuck in worry means there’s less time and energy to be present and enjoy all of the good things in your life and the world around you.
-Even when you know you’re getting bogged down in worry you find it hard to extricate yourself from your thoughts and be in your life, just as it is in that moment.
+The overthinking worrier doesn't let their worry reach a point where it stops them from doing things but it does take away some of the enjoyment of their life.
+Spending time stuck in worry means there's less time and energy to be present and enjoy all of the good things in your life and the world around you.
+Even when you know you're getting bogged down in worry you find it hard to extricate yourself from your thoughts and be in your life, just as it is in that moment.